Brockville Tunnel

 The Brockville Railway Tunnel, also called the Brockville Tunnel, is a former railway tunnel located beneath the downtown of Brockville, Ontario, Canada.
 It is the first railway tunnel built in Canada; construction began in September 1854 and the first train passed through the tunnel on December 31, 1860.
 Since 2017 it has been opened to the public as a free seasonal tourist attraction.

-The tunnel runs in a north/south direction from Water Street, for a distance of 527 m (1,730 ft).
+The tunnel runs north from Water Street to Pearl Street, a distance of 527 m.
 It passes underneath what is now Brockville City Hall, built in 1863–64 as the Victoria Hall.
-It was built by the Brockville and Ottawa Railway.
-The tunnel was designed to provide a rail link from the timber trade of the Ottawa Valley to the Brockville port facilities on the St. Lawrence River ship route.
+It was built by the Brockville and Ottawa Railway (B&OR).
+The tunnel was designed to provide a railway link from the timber trade of the Ottawa Valley to the Brockville port facilities on the St. Lawrence River.

-The Brockville and Ottawa Railway, incorporated in 1853, ran from Brockville, through Smiths Falls, to Sand Point, near Arnprior, with a branch line from Smiths Falls to Perth.
+The B&OR, incorporated in 1853, ran from Brockville, through Smiths Falls, to Sand Point, near Arnprior, with a branch line from Smiths Falls to Perth.
 Its first B&OR train left Brockville on January 25, 1859, almost two years before finances permitted completion of the tunnel.
-The Brockville and Ottawa Railway amalgamated in 1878 with the Canada Central Railway, which was absorbed in 1881 by the Canadian Pacific Railway (CPR).
+The B&OR amalgamated in 1878 with the Canada Central Railway, which was absorbed in 1881 by the Canadian Pacific Railway (CPR).

-The rail line through the tunnel was later used by special height-shortened steam engines, and then diesel trains into the mid-1970s.
-The rails and ties were then sold and removed in the 1980s, and the railway tunnel was no longer used as it was built.
-In 1982, the tunnel was turned over to the City of Brockville by Marathon Realty, the real-estate wing of the Canadian Pacific Railway.
+The railway through the tunnel was later used by special height-shortened steam engines, and then diesel trains into the mid-1970s.
+The rails and ties were then sold and removed in the 1980s, and the railway tunnel was no longer used.
+In 1982, the tunnel was turned over to the City of Brockville by Marathon Realty, the real-estate wing of the CPR.

 In 2016–17, the railway tunnel underwent a major interior rehabilitation to make it possible to travel safely through it on foot.
 Visitors can now walk from the south portal to the north portal, exiting at the north-end gorge and up a ramp to street level.
-Prior to the rehabilitation visitors were only able to enter at the south portal and walk a short distance underground.
+Prior to the rehabilitation visitors were able to enter only at the south portal and walk a short distance underground.

 The railway tunnel has received thousands of visitors since it opened completely on August 12, 2017.
 It now features a modern LED coloured light system, which is programmed in various ways, along with a recorded music track playing while one walks through.

-Adjacent to the tunnel is a refurbished CPR caboose or van, that was donated in 1987 to the city by the Canadian Pacific Railway.
+Adjacent to the tunnel is a refurbished CPR caboose or van that was donated in 1987 to the city by the CPR.
 A detailed plaque, in both English and French, describes the details and story of how cabooses were formerly part of every train.
-Today the caboose operates as an escape room experience.
+Today the caboose operates as an escape room.